Code-Institute-Submissions/whos-that-pokemon/README.md

 Many thanks to:
 - Code Institute Tutor Anna for opening my eyes to the wonderful debugger tool in DevTools
 - Code Institute Tutor Samantha for helping me narrow down where a particular issue was in one of my functions
+- My mentor Antonion for his time, suggestions on improvements and his overall feedback throughout the project

 ---